Arian-Urdu/TiniestStoryteller/readme.md

 ### Config

-Based on hardware change `batch_size` and `block_size` in the `config.py` file, here youcan also onfigure wandb for logging purposses.
+Based on hardware change `batch_size` and `block_size` in the `config.py` file, here you can also configure wandb for logging purposses.
 You can also expermient with different Transformer sizes and other training hyperparameters.
 Otherwise the default settings are a resonable starting choice.